HarshKapadia2/dev/resources.md

 # My web dev resources

-The crash course in each section is the bare minimum that should be done.
+- The crash course in each section is the bare minimum that should be done.
+- The resources have been aligned in a logical manner that should be followed.

 ## My resources

-### Prerequisite
+### Prerequisites

-- Browser (Any one from Chrome, Edge, Brave or Firefox are preferred.)
+- Browser (Chrome, Edge, Brave or Firefox are preferred.)
 - [Set up VSCode](https://www.youtube.com/watch?v=fnPhJHN0jTE)

 ### Front end